spencermcarthur/circular-buffer/README.md

 #### `bin/ReaderWriterApp`
 - Can run this app to run the reader and writer in separate threads of the same process
 - Optionally takes any combination/ordering of command-line args `slow`/`fast` for reader/writer respectively

+### Benchmark
+The `WriterBenchmark` demonstrates the performance effects of different combinations of message sizes and buffer capacities.

 ## References
 1. [When Nanoseconds Matter: Ultrafast Trading Systems in C++ - David Gross - CppCon 2024 (YouTube)](https://www.youtube.com/watch?v=sX2nF1fW7kI)